Colsai/DATA-601-Wan/project_proposal_1.md

 Prior to this dramatic change, the Chicago Public School system has played a dramatic and vital community role for many families.
 With a student body around 400,000, and employing over 21,000 teachers and 37,000 staff members, the Chicago Public Schools are very important to th (1).

 This is a useful dataset because, although it is specific in scope (only focusing on the Chicago Public School system), it includes a larger list of many different metrics that are helpful for review.
+Larger national datasets often lack the number of metrics that this scorecard has.

 Focus:
 My general question for focus is: "is education fair in the Chicago Public School system?".